-A sine wave signal source capable of driving $1K\Omega$ at frequencies from 1-100Hz is connected to the Osc pins, and an oscilloscope, meter or, for low frequencies, A/D inputs, are connected to the $Loop\ Out$ and $Loop\ In$ terminals.
+A sine wave source capable of providing signal frequencies from 1-100Hz is connected to the Osc pins, and an oscilloscope, meter or, for low frequencies, A/D inputs, are connected to the Loop Out and Loop In terminals.
+Although the board's oscillator input is differential, it is assumed that one of the oscillator terminals will be grounded.

-The most useful measurements will be made near the gain-crossover frequency, the frequency at which V{out} and V{in} become the same.
+Whereas measuring from 0.1 to 1000Hz may be informative, the most useful measurements will be made near the gain-crossover frequency, the frequency at which V{out} and V{in} become the same.
 So you might want to start with the oscillator set to around 30 Hz.
 Gradually increase the signal level until there are good, easily measurable sine waves at Loop In and Loop Out.
 If either signal becomes distorted, possibly exhibiting a tall spike at the peak, reduce the oscillator voltage until both sine waves are clean.
-The test board can handle oscillator signals up to ~3 V peak.
+The test board can handle oscillator signals up to ~14 V peak, though 5V is a probably a good signal level, and possibly somewhat lower as the frequency is taken above 30 Hz.

 The loop gain at the test frequency is given by V{out} / V{in} .
-And the frequency at which $V{out} = V{in}$ will be the gain crossover frequency, which will also be the frequency of the high-frequency corner of the instrument response.
+And the frequency at which $V{out} = V{in}$ will be the gain crossover frequency, which will also approximate the high-frequency corner of the instrument response.